slipstream/SlipStream/README.md

 * [SlipStreamClient](https://github.com/slipstream/SlipStreamClient)
 * [SlipStreamConnectors](https://github.com/slipstream/SlipStreamConnectors)

-First, clone the SlipStream parent repository and execute the git-pull.sh
+Clone the SlipStream parent repository and execute the `git-pull.sh`
 script:
 ```
 $ git clone git@github.com:slipstream/SlipStream.git
 $ SlipStream/git-pull.sh
 ```

-Note: the above instructions will pull the master (bleeding edge).
+**Note**: the above instructions will pull the master (bleeding edge).
 To be on the safe side, you can change the script to pull a specific release tag.

+**Note**: The given GitHub URLs require that you have a GitHub account with a registered SSH key.
+If you do not, switch to using the HTTPS URLs for the repositories.

 ## Installing dependencies

+### Mac OS X
 We’re going to assume you're running OS X with [brew] and [easy_install] already installed, otherwise you can probably find equivalent packages on other *nix OSs.
 Windows is harder, but if you succeed, feel free to contribute the recipe :-)

 ```